zkSync-Community-Hub/tutorials/README.md

 - Create an `images` folder with any images to support the tutorial.

 Use [zksync-cli-quickstart tutorial](./tutorials/zksync-cli-quickstart/) as a reference.

-## Tutorial requirements

-- All tutorials must showcase how to develop applications on zkSync Era.
-- Tutorials must take a neutral stance and refrain from promoting projects.
-- Tutorials must be an original and NOT a work that was previously published.
-- You must be the rightful intellectual property owner (author) of your submission.
-- Tutorials can contain relevant external sources, only when referenced accordingly.
-- Tutorials must have working code to support the tutorial.
-- Tutorials must be provided following the [guidelines in this  repository](#tutorial-guidelines).

 ## How to submit a tutorial